 - Jericho’s walls fell shortly after their arrival.

-- The land was divided among the tribes as promised.
+- Leaders divided the land among the tribes as promised.

 Frequently Asked Questions